zmalone/chef-web-docs/Part 2 - Working with Chef Repo/index.md

         cd ~/Development/chef-repo

-    **All the commands in the rest of this Quick Start guide should be run from this directory.**
+    **[Note]** All the commands in the rest of this Quick Start guide should be run from this directory.

+1. Initialize this repository under source version control with git.
+In Terminal:

+        git init .

 Working with chef-repo
 ----------------------